A Guide to Medical Residency Letters of Recommendation

 - Recent Graduates/First Time Applicants – Those of you who are getting their applications ready right now and realizing you need to tackle LoRs, don’t panic!
 Think carefully about who you’ve worked with over the years.
 It might even be a good idea to list them and how well they know you.
 You don’t have to just ask your direct supervisor, ask anyone who you’ve worked with and knows you.
 When you know who you want to ask, approach them now and start the conversation.

-- Older Candidates/Re-Applicants – If you haven’t been in the field for a few years, it is advised you do some extra US clinical experience time to make sure you have an up-to-date reference for your LoR.
+- Older Candidates/Re-Applicants – If you haven’t been in the field for a few years, it is advised you complete some extra US clinical experience time to make sure you have an up-to-date reference for your LoR.
 You can perform fresh rotations through sub-internships, externships, or observerships as a last resort.
 Please bear in mind, many programs do not count observerships as US clinical experience (USCE).
-Anything that counts as USCE that you can draw out a LoR will help you in the long run.
+Anything that counts as USCE that you can draw out LoR from will help you in the long run.
 If you cannot do more USCE, but you are working in the field, think about asking your supervisors in your current employment.

 After you have a clear picture of who you will be asking for Letters of Recommendation, the next step is how to actually ask your Letter Writers for the Letter of Recommendation (if you haven’t already in the past).
 The main goal is to be polite and grateful and to be sure they have everything they need to write a positive letter.